Answers About the Addictive Potential for Cannabis

 - Can impair your short-term memory

-- Puts some smokers at risk of developing a lung condition with prolonged use
+- Smokers become at risk of developing a lung condition with prolonged use

 So, you know why people enjoy cannabis but is dependency real, and how do people get addicted to weed?